2020 New Zealand general election: TVNZ qualification criteria

 The inclusion criteria set by TVNZ for its multi-party debate was either having current representation in Parliament or winning 3% in a poll, which sparked controversy as those criteria excluded minor parties such as the Māori Party, The Opportunities Party and the New Conservative Party from the debate.
 Māori Party co-leader John Tamihere said TVNZ had a responsibility to "reflect Māori perspectives, as laid out in ministerial direction".
 Race Relations Commissioner Meng Foon endorsed the Māori Party position.
 The requirements were modified on 8 September 2020, when TVNZ broadened their criteria to use previous parliamentary representation as a marker, including the Māori Party.
 The parliamentary criterion was expanded to include "leaders of registered parties where the leader has been an MP, or party has been represented, in either/both of the past two parliaments."

 Table of major debates

 Opinion polls

 Various organisations commissioned opinion polling for the general election.
-Two main polling organisations regularly sampled the electorates' opinions: Reid Research (on behalf of MediaWorks New Zealand) and Colmar Brunton (on behalf of Television New Zealand).
+Two main polling organisations regularly sampled the electorates' opinions: Reid Research (on behalf of MediaWorks New Zealand) and Colmar Brunton (on behalf of TVNZ).
 Roy Morgan Research released a series of polls in June 2020, covering the first five months of the year, and subsequently released monthly polls.
 These were their first opinion polls in New Zealand since November 2017.